mr-mixas/Struct-Diff.pm/README.md

 - A

-    stands for 'added' (exists only in second structure), it's value - added item.
+    Stands for 'added' (exists only in second structure), it's value - added item.

 - D

-    means 'different' and contains subdiff.
+    Means 'different' and contains subdiff.

 - I

-    shows index for changed items (in arrays only).
+    Shows index for changed items (in arrays only).

 - N

-    is a new value for changed item.
+    Is a new value for changed item.

 - O